Katie Meier

-Katie Meier (born December 19, 1967) is a former college basketball coach who last coached the women's basketball team at the University of Miami in Coral Gables, Florida.
+Katie Meier (born December 19, 1967) is an American former college basketball coach who last coached the women's basketball team at the University of Miami in Coral Gables, Florida.
 She is a 1990 graduate of Duke University, where she played college basketball.

 Upon her retirement from coaching in 2024, Meier had the most wins (362) of any coach of the University of Miami women's basketball team in the program's 50-year history.

 Playing career

 Meier's success as a coach is a direct reflection on her playing career as a stand-out at Duke University.
 A four-year letter winner for the Blue Devils under head coach Debbie Leonard from 1986 to 1990, Meier's name is scattered throughout the Duke record books.
 In 1990, Meier was named to the team representing the United States at the William Jones Cup competition in Taipei, Taiwan.
 The USA team was primarily made up of players from North Carolina State, while Meier was one of three players from other schools.
 The team had a record of 3–4 in the competition.
 Meier averaged 5.9 points per game.

 She currently ranks third all-time in scoring average (16.2 points per game), steals (232), free throws made (447) and free throws attempted (624).
 She also ranks fourth all-time in points (1,761), and fifth all-time in field goals made (653), field goals attempted (1,283) and assists (409) and ninth all-time at Duke in rebounding average (6.1 rebounds per game).

 At Duke, in 1986, she earned ACC Rookie of the Year and Basketball Yearbook Freshman All-America honors.
 Meier injured her knee during her in 1988 during her junior season and ultimately missed the entire 1989 campaign while recovering.

 Following graduation, Meier headed overseas to play professional basketball, spending three seasons with BBC Mini-Flat team in Waregam, Belgium from 1990 until 1993.